Moving to Poland: Expat Registration Guide

 Driving Licence Exchange

-OPTIONALNon-EU Citizens OnlyEU and EEA driving licences are valid in Poland without any exchange requirement.
-Non-EU licence holders must exchange their licence within nine months of establishing residence.
-The process is handled by the local transport department (Wydzial Komunikacji) and typically requires a certified Polish translation of the foreign licence and a medical fitness certificate.
+OPTIONALNon-EU Citizens OnlyDriving Licence Exchange in Poland: Within 9 months of establishing residence in Poland for non-EU licence holders.
+EU/EEA licences remain valid.
+EU/EEA driving licences remain valid in Poland without exchange.
+Non-EU licence holders must exchange within 9 months of establishing residence.
+Handled by the local Wydzial Komunikacji.
+A certified Polish translation of your licence and a medical fitness certificate are typically required.

 - Valid non-EU driving licence (original)